rapidsai/docs/install/install.md

 ### **Docker Issues**
 <i class="fas fa-exclamation-triangle"></i> RAPIDS `23.08` brings significant Docker changes. <br/>
 To learn more about these changes, please see the [RAPIDS Container README](https://hub.docker.com/r/rapidsai/rapidsai){: target="_blank"}.
 Some key notes below:
-- `Development` images are no longer being published, RAPIDS now recommends [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers){: target="_blank"} for development
+- `Development` images are no longer being published, in the coming releases RAPIDS will roll out [Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers){: target="_blank"} for development
    - See cuSpatial for an example and information on [RAPIDS' usage of Dev Containers](https://github.com/rapidsai/cuspatial/tree/main/.devcontainer){: target="_blank"}
 - All images are Ubuntu-based
    - CUDA 11.2 images are Ubuntu `20.04`